MicrosoftDocs/azure-aks-docs/articles/aks/aks-migration.md

 ![AKS with Traffic Manager](media/operator-best-practices-bc-dr/aks-azure-traffic-manager.png)

-[Azure Front Door Service](/azure/frontdoor/front-door-overview) is another option for routing traffic for AKS clusters.
-With Azure Front Door Service, you can define, manage, and monitor the global routing for your web traffic by optimizing for best performance and instant global failover for high availability.
+[Azure Front Door](/azure/frontdoor/front-door-overview) is another option for routing traffic for AKS clusters.
+With Azure Front Door, you can define, manage, and monitor the global routing for your web traffic by optimizing for best performance and instant global failover for high availability.

 ### Considerations for stateless applications